neicnordic/sensitive-data-archive/README.md

 ### Makefile options

-The Makefile is primarily designd to be an aid during development work.
+The Makefile is primarily designed to be an aid during development work.

 #### Building the containers